neilramaswamy/structured-streaming/docs/guides/io/sources.md

     | `sourceArchiveDir`      | Specifies the archive directory for cleaned-up files.
 It cannot be a sub-directory of `path`; if it were, archived files would be considered new and processed over and over again.                 | None | Only if `cleanSource` is set to `archive`. |

 ??? example

+    These CSV examples specify the separator (`sep`) for the data in the CSV file.
+Specifying a seperator is only required for the CSV file source.
+It is not required for any of the other file sources.

     === "Python"

         ```python